This DIY Gingerbread Body Butter recipe is a favorite idea for homemade Christmas gifts that are meaningful!

 Remove from the fridge, and add ginger, cinnamon, essential oils, and vanilla extract.

-Whip on high for 5 minutes or until mixture is a creamy, fluffy consistency.
+Whip on high for 5 minutes or until the mixture is a creamy, fluffy consistency.

 Scoop the body butter into an airtight container, such as a mason jar, and seal.
 Keep the body butter at room temperature for about 6 months.
 If you see a separation simply stir well.